Economy of Romania: Communist period

 After 1945, Soviet-occupied Romania became a member of the Eastern Bloc and switched to a Soviet-style command economy.
 During this period the country experienced rapid industrialisation in an attempt to create a "multilaterally developed socialist society".
 Economic growth was further fuelled by foreign credits in the 1970s, eventually leading to a growing foreign debt, which peaked at $11–12 billion.

 Romania's debt was completely paid off during the 1980s by implementing severe austerity measures which deprived Romanians of basic consumer goods.
+Before austerity, Romania had made considerable progress in many areas.
+Between 1950 and 1973 Romania joined Yugoslavia and Bulgaria in achieving average annual growth rates that were above both the Central European and the West European average.
+During the first 3 post-war decades Romania industrialized faster than Spain, Greece, and Portugal.
+The infant mortality rate plummeted from 139 per 1,000 during the interwar period to 35 in the 1970's.
+During the interwar period half the population was illiterate but under the communist government illiteracy was eradicated.
+The population became urbanized, women's rights greatly improved, life expectancy grew, among many other achievements.
 In 1989, before the Romanian Revolution, Romania had a GDP of about 800 billion lei, or $53.6 billion.
 Around 58% of the country's gross national income came from industry, and another 15% came from agriculture.
 The minimum wage was 2,000 lei, or approx. $57.